Sussmayr/CV/README.md

 # CV
-# this is a first attept doing a CV online using only html
+# this is a first attept doing a CV online using html ans css